 Distinguished Lecturers

-Distinguished Lecturers and Industry Speakers Program
+Distinguished Lecturers Program

-The GRSS Distinguished Lecturers and Industry Speakers Program is a service of the GRSS and its members to support our chapter activities.
+The GRSS Distinguished Lecturers Program is a service of the GRSS and its members to support our chapter activities.
 Our goal is to provide chapters with access to leading professionals and practitioners in geoscience and remote sensing.
 It is an opportunity for chapters and students to hear talks about work being done in our fields of interest and to meet with some of the prominent members of our Society.

 Travel reimbursement funds are provided to speakers to enable their visits to chapters.
 Visits to more than one Chapter in a region are encouraged, and speakers are encouraged to spend overnight visits to provide more opportunities for interactions.